Quantization of spin circular photogalvanic effect in altermagnetic Weyl semimetals

 In order to have a non-zero BPVE, we need to break the inversion symmetry.
 There are 27 altermagnetic SPGs which satisfy this condition~\cite{litvin1977,smejkal_beyond_2022}.
 For all of them, we examine the form of the spin conductivity tensor.
 Under the application of the operation $[S||R]$ to the system, Eq.~\eqref{eq:BPVE_formula} becomes \be j^{s'}_{a'}=([S||R]^{-1})^{s's}_{a'a}\sigma^s_{abc}[E||R]_{bb'}[E||R]_{cc'}E_{b'}E_{c'}. \ee When the system is invariant under the operation $[S||R]$, it means that \be \sigma^{s'}_{a'b'c'}=([S||R]^{-1})^{s's}_{a'a}\sigma^s_{abc}[E||R]_{bb'}[E||R]_{cc'}. \ee We can get the spin-dependent conductivity tensor for each spin group by listing all conditions by using all elements of the SPG and solving the equations given by Eq.~\eqref{eq:SigmaCondition}.
 In the supplemental material~\cite{supplementary}, we show all components of spin-dependent conductivity tensors.
 The conductivity tensor for the spin current is $\sigma^{\mathrm{spin}}_{abc}\coloneqq\sigma_{abc}^{\uparrow}-\sigma_{abc}^{\downarrow}$.
 Similarly, the electric current is given by $j_a^{\mathrm{ele}}\coloneqq j_a^{\uparrow}+j_a^{\downarrow}$ and the conductivity tensor for the electric current is $\sigma^{\mathrm{ele}}_{abc}\coloneqq\sigma_{abc}^{\uparrow}+\sigma_{abc}^{\downarrow}$.
 We also list these conductivities in~\cite{supplementary}.
 If the component of $\sigma^{\mathrm{spin}}_{abc}$ is non-zero but $\sigma^{\mathrm{ele}}_{abc}$ is zero, then we can generate the pure spin current in the direction $a$ by the corresponding electric fields.
 We can see that, unlike in antiferromagnets, the existence of mirror planes is not a prerequisite for the generation of pure spin currents in altermagnets.
+These results apply to second-order conductivity tensors in all non-centrosymmetric altermagnets, even in the absence of Weyl points.

 \textit{Quantization of pure spin circular photogalvanic effect}---Here we see that the quantization of pure spin CPGE is possible in altermagnets.
 For the CPGE, the spin conductivity $\beta^s_{ab}$ and the circular conductivity $\sigma^s_{C,abc}$ are related as \be \beta^s_{ab} &=\frac{1}{2}\sum_{ij}\varepsilon_{bij}\sigma^s_{C,aij}, \ee for each spin.
 Then, $\mathrm{tr}[\beta^{s}]=\sigma_{xyz}^{s}+\sigma_{yzx}^{s}+\sigma_{zxy}^{s}$ and we need SPGs which have $\mathrm{tr}[\beta^{\mathrm{spin}}]\neq0$ and $\mathrm{tr}[\beta^{\mathrm{ele}}]=0$ for the pure spin CPGE.
 In Tab.~\ref{tab:spin_electric_currents}, we classify 27 SPGs into four groups depending on the possibility of generating electric and spin CPGE.
 The following 10 SPGs can generate the pure spin CPGE. \be